Xananax/skywalker/README.md

 - images: outputs size (width,height), imageMode (landscape, portrait, square) and ratio (1.xxx) to the "_" property of images
 - json: parses json files.
 Sets the raw data on the "\_.contents" and the parsed data on "\_.data"
 - markdown: parses markdown files.
 Sets the raw data on "\_.contents" and the rendered content on "\_.rendered"
-- size: adds a human readable size property on the file object itself
+- size: adds a human readable size property called `humanSize`
 - websafe: turns file names ("my nice image.jpeg") to a string that can be used in a classname or as an id ("my_nice_image"), and sets it on the "_.safename" property

 add a plugin by calling